 Many of us have checklists that we ponder in the days or hours leading up to a given contest to make sure we’re ready to officiate.
 We make sure we have all our gear, refresh ourselves on the rulebook and we glance at the mechanics manual one more time.
 But isn’t there more we could do and perhaps should do?
 What about the teams we’re about to officiate — shouldn’t we know more about them?
 And if we did, wouldn’t it help us do a better job?

 The consensus is yes.
 Just as you wouldn’t go into a meeting unprepared, we can and probably should take the same attitude into officiating.

-“That’s always the biggest challenge: arming yourself with enough information ahead of the game so you as a crew are as prepared as you can be, but you’re not prejudging situations, prejudging potential fouls, potential actions — you know, we’re going to call things a certain way today not based on what we see but based on reputation,” explained Mark Uyl, assistant director of the Michigan High School Athletic Association and a D-I college baseball umpire.
+“That’s always the biggest challenge: arming yourself with enough information ahead of the game so you as a crew are as prepared as you can be, but you’re not prejudging situations, prejudging potential fouls, potential actions — you know, we’re going to call things a certain way today not based on what we see but based on reputation,” explained Mark Uyl, executive director of the Michigan High School Athletic Association and a D-I college baseball umpire.
 “I think that’s the real balancing act that goes on here because we have more information leading up to a game than we’ve ever had, yet we’re also trying to call what we see that actually happens over the course of a game.”